Veto cells could make stem cell transplants safer for blood cancer patients

 Summary

-This early-phase trial tests whether adding special 'veto' cells to a stem cell transplant can help donor cells grow in the patient's body without causing severe graft-versus-host disease.
-It includes 16 people aged 12-75 with various blood cancers or bone marrow failure.
-The veto cells are treated with cytokines to protect the donor cells and reduce complications.
+This early-phase trial tests whether adding special immune cells called veto cells to a stem cell transplant can help donor cells grow in the patient without causing severe graft-versus-host disease (GVHD).
+The study includes 16 people with various blood cancers or bone marrow failure.
+Participants receive chemotherapy and radiation before the transplant, followed by the veto cells.
+The goal is to find a safe dose and see if patients are alive and engrafted 42 days later.

 Disclaimer